Same Course Number.

 By clearly showing which courses are equivalent, CCN helps you avoid retaking the same class or enrolling in courses that don’t move you forward.
 That means fewer delays, fewer unnecessary units, and more progress toward your degree or transfer goals.

-Starting Fall 2025, the following course numbers and titles at PCC will change to align with the CCN system:
+As of Fall 2025, the following course numbers and titles at PCC changed to align with the CCN system:

 PCC Subject and Number